 The Filipa Bragança Award

-Filipa was only 25 when she graduated from Drama Studio London and was cast as Samira in Naylor’s Echoes, a two-hander where she played a radicalised British schoolgirl.
-The production was a critical and commercial hit, and subsequently toured the world for over a year, with her performances helping the show collect over 10 major international Fringe Awards.
+Filipa was only 25 when she graduated from Drama Studio London and was cast as Samira in Henry Naylor’s Echoes, a two-hander where she played a radicalised British schoolgirl.
+The production was a critical and commercial hit, and subsequently toured the world for over a year, with her performances helping the show collect over 10 major international fringe awards.
 The following year, she returned to collaborate with Naylor on Angel, and was in the midst of a second world tour when she passed away.
 Her last appearances were at the Brisbane Festival and Melbourne Fringe.
-Filipa was renowned for her generosity of spirit, her dedication to compassionate politics, and as a tireless campaigner for the environment, the homeless, and refugees.
-As well as this, she was a vocal champion of women in the arts, and in her name The Filipa Bragança Award will endeavour to honour her legacy in the performing arts.
+Filipa was renowned for her generosity of spirit, her dedication to compassionate politics and as a tireless campaigner for the environment, the homeless and refugees.
+As well as this, she was a vocal champion of women in the arts, and in her name the Filipa Bragança Award will endeavour to honour her legacy in the performing arts.

-For further information relating to the Award, please contact David Dey at [email protected]
+For further information relating to the award, please contact [email protected].

-Edinburgh Festival Fringe productions that are registered in the theatre genre and feature a solo performance by an emerging female artist will be eligible for consideration for the Award.
+Edinburgh Festival Fringe productions that are registered in the theatre genre and feature a solo performance by an emerging female, female-identifying or non-binary artist will be eligible for consideration for the Award.

 Holden Street Theatres' Edinburgh Fringe Award

 Holden Street is known as the ‘Home of Theatre’ in Adelaide, with a strong and loyal following of patrons and artists.
 We have a reputation for presenting fantastic theatrical work from around the corner and around the globe.
-We pride ourselves on not only looking after our artists, producers, and patrons, but on presenting some of the best work at the Adelaide Fringe.
-Productions are shortlisted by HST’s Artistic Director Martha Lott, along with a panel of international producers, programmers, and arts practitioners.
-With the team viewing hundreds of shows between them, the winning work is selected on artistic merit, production values, touring possibilities, venue compatibility, and marketing viability.
-The winner will then be presented at the final Scotsman Fringe First Award ceremony in the final week of the Edinburgh Fringe.
+We pride ourselves on not only looking after our artists, producers and patrons, but on presenting some of the best work at the Adelaide Fringe.
+Productions are shortlisted by HST’s Artistic Director Martha Lott, along with a panel of international producers, programmers and arts practitioners.
+With the team viewing hundreds of shows between them, the winning work is selected on artistic merit, production values, touring possibilities, venue compatibility and marketing viability.
+The winner is then presented at the final Scotsman Fringe First Award ceremony in the final week of the Edinburgh Fringe.

 Musical Theatre Review Best Musical Award

-The return of this award for excellence in Musical Theatre continues to promote the range of musical theatre in the Edinburgh Festival Fringe programme and celebrate the best of the genre.
+This award for excellence in musical theatre promotes the range of musical theatre in the Edinburgh Festival Fringe programme and celebrates the best of the genre.
 Eligible shows are presented by professional theatre companies or aspiring professional companies where a level of skill and craft is evident.
 The work must be considered a dramatic work using music and song to advance the plot, narrative or character.
 In accordance with encouraging excellence in the form, new works will be prioritised.
-Work must be in performance from 9 to 24 August 2019.

 The Scotsman Fringe First Award